 Christians are commanded to have fellowship with other believers, but that does not mean specifically attending some building or organization that calls itself a "church."
 The true church is actually the body of believers who have accepted Christ — the church is not a building.
 There are other options for fellowship besides attending these so-called "churches."

-There are individuals who are truly saved by Christ and belong to denominations, or non-denominations that teach bad interpretation of scripture.
+There are individuals who are truly saved by Christ and belong to denominations, or non-denominations who teach bad interpretation of scripture.
 My only advice is to stop listening to the pastor, pray for guidance, and study the bible more carefully.